Trump takes coronavirus test, extends travel ban to Britain, Ireland

 After White House officials took the unprecedented step of checking the temperatures of journalists entering the briefing room, Trump told reporters he took a test for the virus on Friday night and that he expects the results in “a day or two days.”
 He met with a Brazilian delegation last week, at least one member of which has since tested positive.

-Trump said Americans should reconsider non-essential travel, and that his administration was also considering domestic travel restrictions.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said the country has recorded 2,226 case of the new coronavirus but has not yet reached the peak of the outbreak.
+The top U.S. infectious diseases expert, National Institute of Allergy and Infectious Diseases Director Anthony Fauci, said the country has recorded 2,226 case of the new coronavirus, but has not yet reached the peak of the outbreak.

-“This will get worse before it gets better,” Surgeon General Jerome Adams said at the briefing.
-But, he added, “99% of people will recover and people need to know that.”

-Vice President Mike Pence, who is running the White House’s response to the outbreak, said the administration was extending to Britain and Ireland travel restrictions that were first imposed on China and expanded this week to continental Europe.

 Earlier on Saturday, officials in New York said an 82-year-old woman became the state’s first coronavirus fatality.

-New York Governor Andrew Cuomo said the woman, who had previously suffered from emphysema, was hospitalized on March 3.
+New York Governor Andrew Cuomo said the woman, who had previously suffered from emphysema, was hospitalized in Manhattan on March 3.
 He told reporters that the state’s tally of cases had risen to 524.
 Nationwide, 50 people have died.

 On Friday, Trump declared a national emergency in a move that he said would bring “the full power of the federal government” to bear on the escalating health crisis by freeing up some $50 billion in aid.
 He also urged every state to set up emergency centers to help fight the virus.